Privacy-Enhanced Mail (PEM) (OpenSsh format)

 Cryptographic - Private Key

 This article talks the secret known as the private key in a asymmetric cryptographic scheme.
-A private key is a cryptographic key that is private (that you should keep secret).
-This page is how to...
+A private key is a cryptographic key that is private (that you should be kept secret).
+This page is how...

 Cryptography - CER file format (Certificate)